horizon-research/rtnn/README.md

 ### Simple run

+Assuming the code is located at `$HOME/rtnn`, add `$HOME/rtnn/src/build/lib` to `LD_LIBRARY_PATH`.

-To get started, in the `build` directory run: `bin/optixNSearch -f ../samplepc.txt`. `-f` specifies the input file.
+In the `build` directory run: `bin/optixNSearch -f ../samplepc.txt`. `-f` specifies the input file.
 This runs a range search using a radius of 2; points in `samplepc.txt` are used as both queries and search points.
 See the information printed in the terminal for the exact run configuration.

 ### Common configurations